qolaba/people-tracking-camera-poc/README.md

 *Example of crowd tracking in an urban setting.*

-These images illustrate the effectiveness of the YOLOv8 model in accurately detecting and tracking individuals in a crowd.
+These images illustrate the effectiveness in accurately detecting and tracking individuals in a crowd.

 ## Contribution